ogquetz/foryou/README.md

 # for you
 A short poem that I wrote years ago for my kids when they were little and times were tough.

-To be both
-* read aloud and
-* changed, played with, recoded with kids.
+To be both read aloud and recoded with kids.

 SVG and JS and CSS.